hpi-swa-teaching/GameMecha/source/GM-AcceptanceTest.package/GMSoundLoaderAcceptance.class/README.md

-An acceptance test for the GMSoundManager class.
+An acceptance test for the GMSoundLoader class.
-Responsible for demonstrating how to load sounds into the cache as well as play sounds and music.
+It demonstrates how to load sounds into the cache as well as play sounds and music.

-See initialize to get a idea of how to use the GMSoundManager.
+See initialize to get a idea of how to use the GMSoundLoader.